 In August 2022, Anna Day, Eloise Hickey, James Cafferky, and Mark Rothery sat down for a conversation with Agnes Callard in Melbourne for UPJA’s Conversations from the Region, an ongoing series of discussions with philosophers from, or working in, Australasia.
-The segment explores how people become philosophers and how philosophers work.
+The segment explores how people become philosophers and how philosophers work, giving our audiences a better idea of the work that academic philosophers do.
 Agnes, an American philosopher based at the University of Chicago, was at the time a campus visitor at the Australian National University.

 James: Thank you so much for joining us.
 Could you introduce yourself and your philosophical interests?